sharkoil/variancepro/docs/enhanced_nl_to_sql_translator_documentation.md

-# VariancePro: Enhanced NL-to-SQL Translator Documentation
+# Quant Commander: Enhanced NL-to-SQL Translator Documentation

 ## Overview

-The Enhanced Natural Language to SQL Translator is a core component of VariancePro that enables users to query financial data using natural language instead of SQL.
+The Enhanced Natural Language to SQL Translator is a core component of Quant Commander that enables users to query financial data using natural language instead of SQL.
 This document outlines the final implementation, highlighting key improvements and features.

 ## Key Features